-Aimee Manzoni D’Arpino lost her son Emmett to substance use disorder in 2016.
+Aimee Manzoni-D’Arpino lost her son Emmett to the disease of substance use disorder in 2016.
 She vowed to not let her son’s death be in vain and has been actively working to help end the stigma of addiction and help other families find essential resources.

 In Massachusetts, Aimee chairs Friends of Emmett, a ministry started by her church in response to the loss of her son.
 The group holds monthly healing services and potluck dinners for individuals and families impacted by addiction.
-Beginning in January 2018, Friends of Emmett will also incorporate a monthly children’s’ support group into their offerings.
+Friends of Emmett also offers a monthly children’s’ support group into their offerings, “Finding My Voice in the Storm”.
 The group's aim is to help reduce the stigma associated with addiction and offer education opportunities within the community.